 33 things to know before going to Amritapuri ashram in Kerala India

-Amritapuri, which was opened by Amma in 1981 was the first ashram we both ever visited.
-It is situated on a peninsula, or a small island, surrounded by Kerala Backwaters and the Indian Ocean.
+Amritapuri, which was opened by Amma in 1981 was the first ashram we, my dad and I, both ever visited.
+It is situated on a peninsula, or let’s say a small island, surrounded by Kerala Backwaters and the Indian Ocean.

 Ashram is a place where spiritual aspirants live with a Guru.

 At Amritapuri ashram the Guru is Amma.